jmoggridge/tyrosine_recombinases_and_RIT_elements/README.md

 **1 **.
 Create a tool to **classify 'phage integrase' proteins** by their catalytic domains, in line with the **20 subfamilies** described by Smyshlaev *et al.* (2021).

 **2**.
-Apply classifier to known integrases in sequenced genomes and mobile element databases.
+Apply classifier to sequenced genomes and mobile element databases.
 For **RitA, RitB, and RitC** domains, map their genomic coordinates and check whether there are multiple tyrosine recombinases constituting a **RIT element**.
 Characterize the arrangement of subfamilies, flanking inverted repeats, and their insertion sites in terms of flanking genes.

 ------------------------------------------------------------------------